javaBin/ems-ios/README.md

 DO_NOT_USE_CRASHLYTICS is provided only as a convenience for other developers to avoid having to have a crashlytics api key (and read the next section about the run script too).

 Neither should not be present in the CFLAGS setting when files are committed to git.

+To exclude parse.com (remote notifications) - set the config plist setting for features > remote-notifications to false

 ## But I don't have the keys or accounts?